wannabewayno/La-Poste/timesheet.md

 ### 3:38pm stop for phone call

 ### 4:00pm start
-* have been reading up about authentication with React, I have little experience in Auth
+* Have been reading up about authentication with React, I have little experience in Auth
+* Changed input compnents for sign-in/sign-up forms.
-* changed input compnents and made created lorem for the body for the post as it only has a title from the API
+* Created lorem for the body for the post as it only has a title from the API
 ### 5:36pm break

 ### 5:53pm start